Cisco seen reporting solid second quarter

 Investors have been trying to gauge what IT budgets will look like in 2012, with mixed messages from companies in the past two months, and will be keen to hear Cisco's take on the macroeconomic outlook.

-Some of Cisco's smaller rivals such as Juniper Networks, Tellabs and Acme Paket had warned of weak capex spending while F5Network said it sees a boost in enterprise demand, thanks to a boom in data center consolidation.
+Some of Cisco's smaller rivals such as Juniper Networks (JNPR.N), Tellabs TLAB.O and Acme Paket APKT.O had warned of weak capex spending while F5Network (FFIV.O) said it sees a boost in enterprise demand, thanks to a boom in data center consolidation.

 Cisco, which is active in data centers as well, appeared to have also seen solid enterprise demand that "tempered downbeat carrier capex," Barclays said.